yoctoproject/poky/documentation/dev-manual/building.rst

 Follow these steps to create an :term:`Initramfs` image:

-1. *Create the Initramfs Image Recipe:* You can reference the ``core-image-minimal-initramfs.bb`` recipe found in the ``meta/recipes-core`` directory of the :term:`Source Directory` as an example from which to work.
+1. *Create the :term:`Initramfs` Image Recipe:* You can reference the ``core-image-minimal-initramfs.bb`` recipe found in the ``meta/recipes-core`` directory of the :term:`Source Directory` as an example from which to work.

-2. *Decide if You Need to Bundle the Initramfs Image Into the Kernel Image:* If you want the :term:`Initramfs` image that is built to be bundled in with the kernel image, set the :term:`INITRAMFS_IMAGE_BUNDLE` variable to ``"1"`` in your ``local.conf`` configuration file and set the
+2. *Decide if You Need to Bundle the :term:`Initramfs` Image Into the Kernel Image:* If you want the :term:`Initramfs` image that is built to be bundled in with the kernel image, set the :term:`INITRAMFS_IMAGE_BUNDLE` variable to ``"1"`` in your ``local.conf`` configuration file and set the